zeng-yichen/MudaeAutomated/README.md

 + collecting $daily roll refreshes

 **OTHER FEATURES INCLUDE**:
-+ monitoring the internal states of the script through sending simple messages (like "@{replace with your username} list delays") in prespecified Discord channels
++ user monitoring of the internal states of the script through sending simple messages (like "@{replace with your username} list delays") in prespecified Discord channels
 + handling disconnects and reconnects efficiently and reliably

 **FEATURES IN DEVELOPMENT INCLUDE**: